Autism experts question HHS statements on Tylenol, leucovorin

 Kennedy stated that, in light of evidence showing an association between acetaminophen (Tylenol) use during pregnancy and autism, the HHS would add a warning label to the drug and notify all doctors to urge pregnant women to reduce their use of this painkiller.
 He also repeated statements about investigating a link between autism and vaccines.
 (As The Transmitter has reported, no evidence to date indicates that either vaccines or acetaminophen cause autism.)

-As part of the press conference, which featured multiple speakers, Marty Makary, commissioner of the Food and Drug Administration, said the agency would approve leucovorin as a treatment for autism for children who have cerebral folate deficiency.
-A press release from the FDA stated that they had initiated approval of the supplement for patients with cerebral folate deficiency observed to have developmental delays with autistic features.
+As part of the press conference, which featured multiple speakers, Marty Makary, commissioner of the U.S. Food and Drug Administration, said the agency would approve leucovorin (folinic acid) as a treatment for autism in children who have cerebral folate deficiency.
+A press release from the FDA stated that it had initiated approval of the supplement for people with cerebral folate deficiency observed to have developmental delays with autism traits.
 Mehmet Oz, administrator for the Centers for Medicare and Medicaid Services, announced that leucovorin would be covered as a treatment for children with autism who received a prescription.

 In addition, National Institutes of Health director Jay Bhattacharya announced the launch of the Autism Data Science Initiative, which provides $50 million in funding to 13 projects aimed at finding the root causes of autism or therapies for it.